viccuad/fpga-lunarLander/README.md

 ## DESIGN

-As the design is quite big, I haven't captured on paper first.
+As the design is quite big, I haven't captured it on paper first.
 If you want to see how I use to do such thing, you can take a look at other FPGA designs at [https://github.com/viccuad/fpga-thingies](https://github.com/viccuad/fpga-thingies).